Westgarth, Victoria: History

 Before European occupation, the area was home to the Wurundjeri people.
-Land c.2 km to the south, where Merri Creek meets the Yarra, was an early site of colonial contact, briefly home to the Native Police Corps in 1842, and a school for Aboriginal children until 1851.
-The precise location of the signing of Batman's Treaty, an 1835 agreement between an early colonizer John Batman and Wurundjeri elders to cede land to him, is unknown but thought to be at the western end of Cunningham Street on the banks of the Merri Creek.
-Land sales first occurred in the Northcote area in 1840, and land was purchased in the area then known as Northcote-by-the-Merri (now Westgarth) but not immediately developed.
-Three of the buyers later had streets named after them - Cunningham, Urquhart and Walker.
-As Northcote, Victoria developed in the mid-to-late 19th century, Northcote-by-the-Merri became known as Northcote South1.
-Land was gazetted for development in 1853, but development was relatively slow.
-All Saints Anglican church on High Street Westgarth dates to 1860 (present building, 1870), and the Bridge Hotel to 1864.
+Roughly 2 km to the south of Westgarth, where Merri Creek meets the Yarra, was a site of early colonial contact, briefly home to the Native Police Corps in 1842 and a school for Aboriginal children until 1851.
+The precise location of the signing of Batman's Treaty, an 1835 agreement between the early coloniser John Batman and Wurundjeri elders, which resulted in the cession of land to him, is unknown, but is thought to be at the western end of Cunningham Street on the banks of the Merri Creek.
+Land sales first occurred in the Northcote area in 1840, and land was purchased in the area then known as Northcote-by-the-Merri (now Westgarth), but not immediately developed.
+Three of the buyers later had streets named after them – Cunningham, Urquhart and Walker.
+A township, soon to be named Northcote, was gazetted in 1853.
+Development in Northcote-by-the-Merri was relatively slow compared to that of the more elevated and appealing ground beyond Ruckers Hill on High Street.
+As Northcote developed in the mid-to-late 19th century, Northcote-by-the-Merri became known as Northcote South.
+All Saints Anglican church on High Street, Westgarth, dates to 1860 and the Bridge Hotel to 1864.

-Westgarth's development accelerated - along with that of many other Melbourne suburbs - in the economic boom of the 1880s.
-As the children of the Gold Rush generation formed their own families, Melbourne's population swelled.
+Westgarth's development accelerated – along with that of many other Melbourne suburbs – in the economic boom of the 1880s.
+As the children of the Victorian gold rush generation formed their own families, Melbourne's population swelled.
 The Victorian Parliament reacted by using railway lines to open up new housing areas.
-The railway line from Clifton Hill to Alphington was opened in 1884, and the railway station was linked to Melbourne via a western loop in 1888.
-A cable tram line down High Street to Clifton Hill was opened in 1886, faltered after the land market collapse of 1892, and opened and closed again until reopening permanently in 1901.
+The railway line from Clifton Hill to Alphington opened in 1884, and the railway station was linked to Melbourne via a western loop in 1888.
+A cable tram line down High Street from Clifton Hill to Thornbury opened in 1890, faltered in 1893 after the land market collapse of 1892, and opened and closed again until reopening permanently in 1901.
+The Northcote line was the last cable tram line to operate in Melbourne, closing on 26 October 1940.
 Building continued through the Edwardian era and into the 1920s, and in 1925 the Northcote tram (now route 86) was connected right through to the city centre.
 In 1913 the Northcote South Ratepayer's Association gained permission to install two redundant 12 ton cannons from the 1880s facing south to North Fitzroy (built by W.G.
 Armstrong and Co. of Newcastle-on-Tyne, UK) and they are still in place.
-The present commercial and shopping strip along High St. dates to the early 20th century, and Westgarth Primary School to 1925, when it opened as Westgarth Central School.
-The suburb won its present name between 1906 and 1910, with the decision to name the railway station after William Westgarth.
-The art nouveau Westgarth Theatre, the suburb's best-known landmark, opened in 1921.
+The present commercial and shopping strip along High Street dates to the early 20th century, and Westgarth Primary School to 1925, when it opened as Westgarth Central School.
+The neighbourhood gained its current name between 1906 and 1910, with the decision to name the railway station after William Westgarth in December 1906.
+The Art Deco Westgarth Theatre, the suburb's best-known landmark, opened in 1921.